 I visited the counter to find the heated display case for three pizzas totally empty and turned off.
 I inquired with the waitress if I was too early to pick up slice.

 The waitress replied that there was no slices ready and none would be made today.

 I thanked her and dejectedly left to find other food.

 A downtown pizza location in a major city surrounded by offices on a the last day of the work week is bad for business.
 Most office workers, after enduring the weekly work week, love to go out for bite with coworkers on a the last day of the work week.
 Whether it be a regular week with a Friday or a shortened work week on a Thursday, pizza slices should be in demand.
 In this regard, Gabriel's fails to deliver.

-The top 10 dance party promoters in Toronto
+The top 10 Toronto jingles of all time

 4 hours ago